wp-plugins/protect-wp-admin/readme.txt

 * 2.Was not able to login after installation

 Basicaly issues can come only in case when you will use default permalink settings.
 If your permalink will be update to any other option except default then it will be work fine.
-Anyway Dont' worry,add code give below into your site .htaccess file.
+Anyway Dont' worry, manualy you can add code into your site .htaccess file.

 # BEGIN WordPress
 <IfModule mod_rewrite.c>